Opentrons/opentrons/api/docs/v2/new_pipette.rst

 OT-2 Pipette Flow Rates
 -----------------------

 The following table provides data on the default aspirate, dispense, and blow-out flow rates (in µL/s) for OT-2 GEN2 pipettes.
+Because the flow rates are the same across types, we've consolidated the data into the "Flow Rates" column.

 .. list-table::
     :header-rows: 1